-- A. Alterations: Changes in the location of the road(s), project entrances, stormwater system improvements, and to the boundaries, size and configuration of lots and Recreation/Open Space areas, as depicted on the Nassau Crossings PUD Preliminary Development Plan to accommodate environmental, permitting and design factors conditions and requirements of the Developer and regulatory agencies is allowed, provided: - 1.
-The change does not constitute a Major Amendment to the PUD, pursuant to the provisions of Section 25.08 of the Nassau County Land Development Code; and, - 2.
-Compliance is maintained with all design standards defined in this Development Order including, but not limited to, architectural standards, theme/aesthetic, geometric arrangement, scale and massing, street types, walkability, multi-modal transportation; and, - 3.
+- A. Alterations: Changes in the location of the road(s), project entrances, stormwater system improvements, and to the boundaries, size and configuration of lots and Recreation/Open Space areas, as depicted on the Nassau Crossings PUD Preliminary Development Plan to accommodate environmental, permitting and design factors conditions and requirements of the Developer and regulatory agencies is allowed, provided: - The change does not constitute a Major Amendment to the PUD, pursuant to the provisions of Section 25.08 of the Nassau County Land Development Code; and, - Compliance is maintained with all design standards defined in this Development Order including, but not limited to, architectural standards, theme/aesthetic, geometric arrangement, scale and massing, street types, walkability, multi-modal transportation; and, - 3.
 Integrity of the original application is maintained. - B. If conflict arises due to a proposed change to this Development Order, the Planning and Zoning Board shall hear the matter and provide an interpretation.
 Maintaining geometric form, walkability, multi-modal transportation and social engagement are paramount. - C. Regulatory Control: Except as specifically provided herein, all development in the Nassau Crossings PUD shall be in accordance with the applicable regulatory standards of Nassau County including, but not limited to, Subdivision Regulations, Land Development Code, Roadway and Drainage Standards and any applicable State standards, in effect at the time of the submittal of the Final Development Plan for each individual component of the project. - D. The Covenants and Restrictions governing the property shall will contain provisions consistent with the PUD and all regulations.
 Deed restrictions shall be recorded in the public records of Nassau County and run with the land in order to protect both present and future property owners within the Nassau Crossings PUD.
 The deed restrictions created by the Covenants and Restrictions shall prohibit the partition of any recreation, open space or publicly dedicated areas.

-Diagram credits: Diagram 1. page 12 City of Diagram 2. page 13 City of Mount Dora Diagram 3. page 14 City of Mount Dora Diagram 4. page 14 City of Mount Dora Diagram 5. page 14 City of Mount Dora Diagram 6. page 14 City of Mount Dora Diagram 7. page 15 Prosser Inc. (S. Bliss) Diagram 8. page 15 Prosser Inc. (S. Bliss)
+Diagram credits:

+Diagram 1. page 12 City of

+Diagram 7. page 15 Prosser Inc. (S. Bliss)

+Diagram 8. page 15 Prosser Inc. (S. Bliss)

+Diagram 9. page 15 Prosser Inc. (S. Bliss)